 How it Began

-After the Christmas break, I went back to university with a vehement desire to lose the extra weight that I’d gained.
-Having never been into sports or exercise of any kind, I wasn’t quite sure what to do with the activity aspect.
-I began by taking up swimming a few days a week, a reasonable starting point for someone like myself.
-I was quite responsible with my eating habits and adopted a much healthier diet than I had previously and after just one week, I saw a significant change in my body.
-My boyfriend at the time, who lived in my hometown and visited me on the weekends, commented on how much better I looked and spurred me on to keep going with it.
-I then joined the gym with my housemate.
-This was my first experience with any kind of exercise apart from Physical Education at school, which I was always terrible at.
-My only memories of it involve hiding at the back of the class, hoping not to be chosen to participate.
-As a painfully shy child and teenager, I hated having to get up in front of people and do anything, let alone sports, something I was never any good at.
+I returned to university with a vehement desire to lose the weight I’d gained.
+But having never been into sports or exercise of any kind, I had no idea how to do that.
+I began by taking up swimming a few days a week and adopted a much ‘healthier’ diet, and immediately started to see changes.
+My boyfriend at the time commented on how much ‘better’ he thought I looked and encouraged me to keep going.
+To take things to the next level, I then joined the gym with my housemate.
+This was my first experience with any kind of exercise apart from P.E. classes at school, which I was always terrible at.
+My only memories of those classes involve hiding at the back, avoiding any attention or participation.
+As a painfully shy child and teenager, I hated having to get up in front of people and do anything, let alone sports, which I was never any good at.
 At the gym, none of that mattered.
 No one would be looking at me there and I was too determined to change my body to care if they had been.
 My housemate absolutely hated exercise of any kind and had to force herself to go at all.
-I, on the other hand, threw myself into it completely.
+I, on the other hand, threw myself into it with reckless abandon.

 The Downward Spiral